 Incident DetailsCause of Death:

-When the officers arrived and started reading the warrant, the suspect grabbed it out of the officer's hand, ran to a back room and grabbed a handgun.
-As the other officer struggled with the man, Officer Pogue approached to assist but was shot in the stomach.
+When the officers arrived and started reading the warrant, the man grabbed it from the officer's hand, ran to a back room and retrieved a handgun.
+As the officers struggled with him, Officer Pogue was shot in the stomach.

-On August 23, 1935, the same suspect shot and wounded an Indiana State Excise Police officer as he and other officers attempted to serve a warrant during a liquor raid at the suspect's residence in Bloomington.
+On August 23, 1935, the same suspect shot and wounded an Indiana State Excise Police officer as they attempted to serve a warrant during a liquor raid at the suspect's residence in Bloomington.

-Officer Pogue was survived by his parents and five siblings.
-He is the second-youngest known law enforcement officer killed in the line of duty in the state of Indiana.
+• Officer Pogue is the second-youngest known officer killed in the line of duty in Indiana.